 Establish yourself as an expert in your niche or specialty by sharing your knowledge.
 Publishing articles can help position your website as a resource for those seeking advice or information.

 Looking for inspiration?
 Check out some of our top massage therapy blogs we recommend you follow in 2023!

 5. Get Out, and Get On a Podcast

 If you’re better at speaking than writing, you can create a podcast, or get featured on one!
 Choose a specific target audience.
 If you work with athletes, talk about sports performance, training or injuries.
 If you work with clients suffering from depression or anxiety, share guided meditations and information about self-care.
 Reach out to local experts and invite them to chat with you on the show.

 Your first listeners will likely be people you know.
 Tell your clients, friends and family about your podcast.
 Share it on your website, in your office and on social media.
 It’ll take time to build an audience, but a podcast can be a good way to create a name for yourself.

 Posting on social media connects you to a lot of people.
 Choose one or two platforms to post on regularly.
 Post at least 3-5 times a week.
 Check out these massage marketing tools for creating eye-catching posts and advanced scheduling.

 Don’t make every post promotional.
 It’s fine to occasionally promote your services.
 Just keep in mind, people aren’t on social media to be sold to.
 Share posts that are conversational, fun, intriguing and/or helpful.
 Share tips and advice.
 Post about trends in the industry, events in your neighborhood and what’s going on in your clinic.

-Reaching people on the world wide web is great, but most of your clients live in your neighborhood.
-Create a massage flyer and hang it around town to get the attention of people who live and work nearby.
+Reaching people on the world wide web is great, but most of your clients live in your neighborhood!
+Use this to your advantage by creating massage flyers and hanging them around town to get the attention of people who live and work nearby.